pgjdbc/pgjdbc/CONTRIBUTING.md

 they aren't, you'll get a `PSQLException` at runtime when you try to use features with missing libraries.

-Maven will download additional dependencies from the Internet (from Maven repositories) to satisfy build requirements.
+Gradle will download additional dependencies from the Internet (from Maven repositories) to satisfy build requirements.
 Whether or not you intend to use the optional features the libraries used to implement them they *must* be present to compile the driver.